 If your food isn’t feeding your brain, it can lead to low mood and aggression, low-quality sleep, poor memory, and impaired problem-solving.
 These are not things you want to feel when you turn up to an exam.

-Give your brain the best
+How to give your brain the best chance

 Your brain needs several key elements to work properly.
 Fortunately, these are pretty easy to achieve.